OctopusDeploy/blog/blog/2020-01/libraryvariableset-permission-changes.md

 ## Improving Variable Set Access

-With the introduction of this change (as of version 2020.1.0) you will be able to grant granular access to what users can view and edit in Library Variable Sets, independent of the environments they can view.
+With the introduction of this change (in an upcoming version of Octopus) you will be able to grant granular access to what users can view and edit in Library Variable Sets, independent of the environments they can view.
 This change delivers a good step forward to increase the capability of Library Variable Sets.

 The decoupling of `LibraryVariableSetView` and `LibraryVariableSetEdit` from `EnvironmentView` gives these permissions the capabilities similar to `VariableView` and `VariableEdit` (they're all grown up now).